 Having everything in one place makes it easy for media professionals to see you and your music at-a-glance.
 Pinup Band’s EPK page is a nice example of how to organize the page to make all the information readily available.

 Although rock life can be chaotic, your website doesn’t need to be.
 Taking pieces of each of these featured websites you can create a pro website that packs a mighty punch!
-For more design inspiration, check out our Website Examples page and the Beautiful Website Templates category of our blog.
+For more design inspiration, check out these stunning musician website designs, and some of our most popular band website templates.